tapdata/tapdata-docs/docs/tapflow/api-reference/README.md

-# TapData Shell Reference
+# API Reference

-The TapData Shell is a command-line tool provided by TapData, allowing you to conveniently invoke TapFlow functions from the command line for managing data synchronization tasks, configuring data source connections, and executing data processing operations.
-It’s particularly useful for scenarios requiring automation or script-based management of data synchronization.
+TapFlow offers a comprehensive set of APIs that simplify the management of data flow tasks, data source connection configuration, and complex data processing operations, making it ideal for scenarios requiring automated or script-based data synchronization management.

 After completing the [installation and login](../quick-start.md) to TapData Shell, enter `h` to display a prompt with usage information.
 An example is shown below: